 What’s My “Personal Brand” and Why Do I Need One?

-What’s My “Personal Brand” and Why Do I Need One? was originally published on Firsthand.
+What’s My “Personal Brand” and Why Do I Need One? was originally published on Vault.

 When a complete stranger searches your name, do the results provide a realistic snapshot of who you are and everything you have to offer?
 The goal of personal branding is to understand your unique qualities—ideally those that will boost your career—and make sure you’re putting that image forward.
 What follows is a discussion about what personal branding is, why it’s so important, and the methods to use to develop your personal brand.